FriddeFrid91/FriddeFrid91/README.md

 ### Hi there 👋

-- U+1F638
+- 😸 My name is Frida Jóhannesson.
-- 🌱 I’m currently studying Software Developement at Kristianstad University.
+- 🌱 I’m currently studying Bachelor Programme in Software Developement at Kristianstad University.
 - 👯 I’m looking to collaborate on ....
 - 💬 Ask me about ...
 - 📫 How to reach me:
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Swedish/icelandi
 -->